 One former U.S. ambassador to India orated, “Of course we should sell advanced weaponry to India.
 The million-man Indian army actually fights, unlike the post-modern militaries of many of our European allies.”

-With 1,300,000 active personnel and 1,800,000 reserve ones, the Indian Army is the world’s second largest army in terms of military personnel.
+With 1,300,000 active personnel and 1,800,000 reserve ones, the Indian Army is the world’s second-largest army in terms of military personnel.
 It is also the 3rd largest army in terms of active manpower.
-The military power and strength is definitely an advantage that can make India the next superpower.
+The military power and strength are definitely an advantage that can make India the next superpower.

 3. A Flourishing Tourism Industry

 The Guinness record for the largest mass gathering in the world was broken in 2011 in India.
-During the Kumbh Mela, more than 75 million pilgrims were gathered making it the largest mass gathering in the world.
+More than 75 million pilgrims were gathered during the Kumbh Mela, making it the largest mass gathering in the world.
 The assembly was so huge that it was even visible from space!
 Must have been one crazy event!